askcarter/spinnaker-k8s-workshop/labs/triggering-deployments-v2.md

-## Trigger a Build from the Command Line
+## Trigger a Deployments from the Command Line
 Now, we can use git to tag a commit and trigger the build.

 ```shell